SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 - **Data Privacy Advocates:** Especially if the summarizer involves user data, advocates for data privacy may have a stake in ensuring that users' information is handled responsibly and ethically.

 ### 3.2 Stakeholder Involvement
+- **Potential users/ Purchasers:** User testing sessions, feedback surveys.
 - **Business Owners:** Regular review meetings, feedback on business requirements.
-- **Developers:** Continuous involvement throughout the development lifecycle, from requirements gathering to deployment.
+- **Developers and Quality Team:** Continuous involvement throughout the development lifecycle, from requirements gathering to deployment.
-- **End Users:** User testing sessions, feedback surveys.
 - **Regulatory Bodies:** Compliance checks, audits, and reviews.

 ### 3.3 Stakeholder Priorities
+- **Potential users/Purchasers:** High priority on usability and accuracy of summaries.
 - **Business Owners:** High priority on integration and scalability.
-- **Developers:** High priority on technical feasibility and performance.
+- **Developers & Quality Team:** High priority on technical feasibility and performance.
-- **End Users:** High priority on usability and accuracy of summaries.
 - **Regulatory Bodies:** High priority on data privacy and compliance.